wso2/docs-mg/en/docs/how-tos/adding-apis/importing-a-group-of-apis-from-wso2-api-manager.md

         apimVersion = "4.0.0"
         ```

-        For API Manager 4.x versions, the **-l** argument is required to specify the gateway environment when importing an API.
+        Note that the **-l** argument is required to specify the gateway environment when importing an API.
 The imported API will correspond to the latest deployed version of the specified gateway environment.

         Refer to the [compatibility documentation]({{base_path}}/faqs/#compatibility) to confirm the supported update level for this feature.